rrallo/GenomeBrowser/README.md

 ## Requirements

 Python 2.7.x to run the mkII.py script.
-Mac OS X 10.8 or newer, with XCode installed.
+Mac OS X 10.8 or newer, with Xcode installed.
 Strong and reliable internet connection.

 ## Code Example